visualopsholdings/nodes-irc/README.md

 ## Protocol

-The protocol used to talk to Nodes is sending stringified JSON over 2 ZMQ message queues.
+The protocol used to talk to ZMQChat is sending stringified JSON over 2 ZMQ message queues.

 ### ZMQ sockets